Driving Impact Together

 ALABAMA ADVANTAGE SCHOLARSHIP

 Since Fall 2020, the Alabama Advantage Scholarship has supported students from the state of Alabama with the highest levels of demonstrated financial need.
-As a last dollar scholarship, Alabama Advantage helps students maximize their federal aid opportunities with financial support from UA.
-The nearly 4,000 Advantage scholarship recipients represent students from all 67 Alabama counties.
-With a total investment of $4.7 million thus far, the scholarship continues to assist in-state Pell Grant recipients in achieving their academic and professional goals.
-Find out more at afford.ua.edu/alabama-advantage.
+Alabama Advantage is the first of its kind to come from an Alabama college or university.
+After scholarships and grants have been applied, Alabama Advantage funds up to $5,000 needed to cover the remaining cost of UA’s in-state tuition.
+Since inception, the nearly 3,400 Alabama Advantage recipients represent students from all 67 Alabama counties.
+With a total investment of $8.1 million thus far, the scholarship continues to assist in-state Pell Grant recipients in achieving their academic and professional goals.
+Find out more at afford.ua.edu/scholarships/alabama-advantage.

 CRIMSON SCHOLARS

-The Crimson Scholars provides academic and financial support for Alabama students who are Pell Grant recipients (those with the greatest financial need).
-This year, there are 244 first-time undergraduate Crimson Scholars.
-Crimson Scholars are eligible for $3,000 in scholarship support on top of any additional scholarships and financial assistance.
-Academic support for Crimson Scholars includes help with time management, college-level study skills, resiliency, communication, leadership, connecting with campus resources, and much more.
-They meet in small groups for weekly workshops and have individual meetings with peer mentors and professional staff advisors.
-Crimson Scholars also have exclusive study hall sessions that provide access to tutoring services above and beyond those already offered to all UA students.
-Learn more at success.ua.edu/crimson-scholars
+Crimson Scholars provides academic and other support for Alabama students who are Pell Grant recipients (those with the greatest financial need).
+Academic support for Crimson Scholars includes help with time management, college-level study skills, resiliency, communication, leadership, connecting with campus resources and much more.
+They meet in small groups for weekly workshops and also have individual meetings with peer mentors and professional staff advisors.
+Crimson Scholars have exclusive study hall sessions that provide access to tutoring services beyond those already offered to all UA students.
+Learn more at success.ua.edu/crimson-scholars.

 County |